harikrishnanv1311/dbms-project/README.md

 # Timetable Management Application

-A simple project which uses a database to store all the various timetables of a college/university and also provides a web interface for students or lecturers to use.
-Uploaded pictures of validated documents [below](#validated-documents).
+A simple project which uses a database to store all the various timetables of a college/university and also provides a web interface for students and lecturers to use.
+A department project carried out under **Dr. Mamatha H. R.**

 ## Team Details